Updated: July 28, 2017

 Blogging Provides Freedom

-I want you to start making money from blogging just like I do with mine, but how do you do it with a blog?
+I want you to start making money from blogging just like I do, but how do you do it with a blog?
 There are many different ways and I’ll cover a number of them in this post.

 But first, let’s tackle some of the myths about making money with a blog because you need to enter this game with a clear mind not filled with junk.